-Delta Air Lines Inc. (DAL) pilots approved a new contract, paving the way for the world’s second-largest carrier to acquire 88 Boeing Co.
-(BA) 717 jets from Southwest Airlines Co.
-(LUV) to help replace aging aircraft.
+Delta Air Lines Inc. (DAL:US) pilots approved a new contract, paving the way for the world’s second-largest carrier to acquire 88 Boeing Co.
+(BA:US) 717 jets from Southwest Airlines Co.
+(LUV:US) to help replace aging aircraft.

 Delta’s chapter of the Air Line Pilots Association said 62 percent of the 10,170 pilots who cast ballots voted in favor of the contract.
 Taking on the 717s was contingent upon the pilots ratifying the agreement, which also allows Atlanta-based Delta to add as many as 70 two-class, 76-seat regional jets.